Service Level Agreement

 - Best effort in diagnosis and repair of incident(s) including critical decision making in emergency situations

-A. Circumstances beyond COMPANY's reasonable control, including, without limitation, acts of any governmental body, war, insurrection, sabotage, armed conflict, embargo, fire, flood, strike or other labor disturbance, interruption of or delay in transportation, unavailability of or interruption or delay in telecommunications or third party services, virus attacks or hackers, failure of third party software (including, without limitation, e-commerce software, payment gateways, chat, statistics or free scripts) or inability to obtain raw materials, supplies, or power used in or equipment needed for provision of this SLA;
+- Circumstances beyond COMPANY's reasonable control and where COMPANY has implemented industry best practices to prevent such issues, including, without limitation, acts of any governmental body, war, insurrection, sabotage, armed conflict, embargo, fire, flood, strike or other labor disturbance, interruption of or delay in transportation, unavailability of or interruption or delay in telecommunications or third party services, virus attacks or hackers, failure of third party software (including, without limitation, e-commerce software, payment gateways, chat, statistics or free scripts) or inability to obtain raw materials, supplies, or power used in or equipment needed for provision of this SLA;

-B. Scheduled maintenance and emergency maintenance and upgrades (Note: Every effort will be made to keep downtime to a minimum during maintenance periods and, when possible, COMPANY will notify Client in advance of the expected downtime.
-Client will not be billed hourly for these maintenance periods, but these maintenance periods are not eligible for SLA credits);
+- Scheduled maintenance and emergency maintenance and upgrades (Note: Every effort will be made to keep downtime to a minimum during maintenance periods and, when possible, COMPANY will notify CLIENT in advance of the expected downtime.
+CLIENT will not be billed hourly for these maintenance periods, but these maintenance periods are not eligible for SLA credits);

 Effective support of in-scope services is a result of maintaining consistent service levels.
 The following sections provide relevant details on service availability, monitoring of in-scope services and related components.